 Rocky Mountain National Park is the crown jewel in a state known for its grandeur and scenery.
 It’s a paradise for anyone who loves sweeping vistas of craggy, snow-capped peaks rising from wildflower-covered tundra.
 The unparalleled natural beauty makes it the perfect setting for a wild adventure.
-But it’s no hidden gem or local secret—it’s the third-most visited national park in the country, after the Great Smoky Mountains and the Grand Canyon.
+But it’s no hidden gem or local secret—it’s the fourth-most visited national park in the country.
 So it can be a challenge to find solitude – especially on a weekend in high summer.
 Parking lots fill up quickly, and many of the shorter hikes to lakes, falls, or overlooks see a lot of foot traffic.
 But we have some good news.
 The park is more than 358 square miles, providing plenty of space for you to get off the beaten path.

 Here are a few tips to nailing your own visit to the park.